 Urgent Appointments: If you are deemed to require an urgent appointment, the service will aim to provide you an appointment within 2 weeks.

-Routine Appointments: If you are deemed to require a routine appointment, the service will aim to provide you with one within 3-4 weeks.
+Routine Appointments: If you are deemed to require a routine appointment, the service will aim to provide you with one within 3 to 4 weeks.

-Advice Appointments: For advice that does not require an appointment, the service will contact you within 7-14 days.
+Advice Appointments: For advice that does not require an appointment, the service will contact you within 7 to 14 days.